What is a kite arch?

 Colour The Wind!

-Join us for an afternoon of learning and art making with our Community Kite Arch!
-The activity will kick off with a talk about the talented professional kite artists we have attend the SaskPower Windscape Kite festival every year plus info about different types of kites and how they work.
-Participants will then get to add their own art to a kite skin provided by Windscape which will be added to our community arch and flown every year at the festival.
+Join community art project!
+The Community Kite Arch is your opportunity to become an artist at SaskPower Windscape Kite Festival this year and every year to come.
+Participants get to add their own art to a kite skin provided by Windscape which will be added to our community arch and flown every year at the festival.
 Each $50 gets you one kite skin to decorate yourself or with friends and family and is a donation to help keep the kite festival flying.
-Each attendee does not need to purchase a ticket if they are sharing a kite.
+Each participant does not need to purchase a ticket if they are sharing a kite.

 What is a kite arch?
 Read on to find out!